iai-group/guidelines/supervision/README.md

 ### Supervisor roles and responsibilities

- * Each thesis group has a course coordinator (fagligansvarlig) and a supervisor.
+ * Each thesis has a course coordinator (fagligansvarlig) and a supervisor.
  * The supervisor can be internal if the thesis work is carried out at the UiS or external if the thesis work is carried out at an external company.
  * The course coordinator and internal supervisor can be the same person (e.g., professor) or can be two different people (e.g., internal supervisor is a PhD student).
  * Course coordinator's responsibilities: